-Measurement of gas volume and gas flow Tom West Abrie Theron Abstract Accurate measurement of gas flow and volume is vital for the safe conduct of anaesthesia.
-Gas volume, and hence gas flow, may be measured directly with devices such as the vitalograph; however these devices have limited use in clinical practice, as they are bulky and unsuitable for measurement of continuous flow.
+Accurate measurement of gas flow and volume is vital for the safe conduct of anaesthesia.
+Gas volume, and hence gas flow, may be measured directly with devices such as the vitalograph; however, these devices have limited use in clinical practice as they are bulky and unsuitable for measurement of continuous flow.
 This has led to the development of techniques that measure gas flow indirectly by using physical properties of the gas.
-Methods include mechanical devices such as the variable orifice flow meter (RotameterTM) or the peak flow meter.
+Methods include mechanical devices such as the variable orifice flow meter (Rotameter) or the peak flow meter.
 Various electrical techniques have also evolved such as the pitot tube flow meter and the pneumotachograph, which rely on differential pressure transducers.
 There is also the Wheatstone bridge circuit based on a hot wire anemometer, and a mechanical flow transducer that is reliant on an electrical strain gauge.
+More recently ultrasonic flow meters have been developed, which are advantageous as they have no moving parts and can be situated outside pipes and hence do not cause an increase in resistance to gas flow.

+Keywords Flow; flow meter; gas; Hagen-Poiseuille equation; laminar; measurement; Reynolds number; turbulent; volume

+Royal College of Anaesthetists CPD Matrix: 1A03

+Introduction

-More recently ultrasonic flow meters have been developed, which are advantageous as they have no moving parts and can be situated outside pipes; and hence do not cause an increase in resistance to gas flow.
-Keywords Flow; flow meter; gas; Hagen-Poiseuille equation; laminar; measurement; Reynolds number; turbulent; volume Royal College of Anaesthetists CPD matrix: 1A03 Introduction Accurate measurement of gas flow and volume enables precise delivery of gas mixtures and accurate monitoring of respiratory volumes in ventilated and spontaneously breathing patients.
-As gases are fluid, compressible and often invisible, they are difficult to measure.
-Gas volumes can be measured directly with a calibrated chamber.
-However, in clinical practice measurement is usually made using various properties of the gas that change in relation to flow or volume and which can be more easily measured.
-Scientific principles of gas flow Gas flow (Q^{\cdot}) refers to volume flow per unit time as opposed to the linear velocity (v) of the flowing gas.
-Under conditions of constant flow the relationship between flow and volume (V) is given by the equation: Tom West FRCA FFICM is an ST6 in Anaesthesia and Intensive Care Medicine at Royal Gwent Hospital, Newport, UK.
+Accurate measurement of gas flow and volume enables precise delivery of gas mixtures and accurate monitoring of respiratory volumes in both ventilated and spontaneously breathing patients.
+As gases are fluid, compressible and often invisible they are difficult to measure.
+Calibrated chambers can be used to measure gas volumes directly.
+However, in clinical practice measurement is usually made using properties of the gas that change in relation to flow or volume which can be more easily measured.

+Scientific principles of gas flow

+Gas flow (Q) refers to the volume flow per unit time, as opposed to the linear velocity (v) of the flowing gas.

+Under conditions of constant flow the relationship between flow and volume (V) is given by the equation:

+Tom West FRCA FFICM is a Consultant in Anaesthesia and Intensive Care Medicine at Royal Gwent Hospital, Newport, UK.
 Conflict of interest: none.

-Abrie Theron MRCP FRCA is a Consultant Anaesthetist at the University Hospital of Wales, Cardiff, UK.
+Alexander Photiou MRCP is an ST3 Trainee in Anaesthesia at Royal Gwent Hospital, Newport, UK.
 Conflict of interest: none.

+Learning objectives

-Learning objectives After reading this article, you should be able to: - discuss the scientific principles of gas flow and the differences between laminar and turbulent flow - describe the various physical principles underlying direct and indirect measurement of gas flow and volume - explain the functions of a Benedict Roth spirometer, a variable orifice flow meter (Rotameter[TM]), a pneumotachograph and an ultrasonic flow meter V = Q't where t = time.
+After reading this article, you should be able to:

+- discuss the scientific principles of gas flow and the differences between laminar and turbulent flow - describe the various physical principles underlying direct and indirect measurement of gas flow and volume - explain the functions of a Benedict Roth spirometer, a variable orifice flow meter (Rotameter[TM]), a pneumotachograph and an ultrasonic flow meter

+$$V = Qt$$

+(t = time).

+In the less controlled physiological setting (e.g. tidal volume), flow is rarely constant; here volume must be calculated by integrating measured flow rate with respect to time.
+Alternatively, a graphical plot of flow against time may be used as the area under the curve represents volume.

+Laminar flow

-In the physiological setting, flow is rarely constant, therefore volume (e.g. tidal volume) must be calculated by integrating measured flow rate with respect to time.
-Alternatively a graphical plot of flow against time may be used as the area under the curve represents volume.
-Laminar flow (Figure 1) Laminar flow is efficient.
-The layers of fluid pass smoothly over each other to produce a parabolic (bullet shaped) flow profile within which the greatest velocity lies centrally and the velocity of those molecules in contact with the walls of the tube is zero.
-It is most likely to occur at low flow rates in smooth-walled, parallel-sided channels of greater length than diameter (i.e. tubes).
-The laminar flow rate is predicted by the Hagen-Poiseuille equation: $$Q^{\textrm{'}}=\frac{P\pi r^{4}}{8\eta l}$$ where Q^{\star} is flow, P is pressure drop, r is the radius of the tube, η is viscosity and l is the length of the tube.
+Laminar flow is efficient.
+The molecules move forwards in smooth, concentric layers and produce a parabolic flow profile within which the greatest velocity lies centrally and the velocity of those molecules in contact with the walls of the tube is zero.
+It is most likely to occur in smooth-walled, parallel-sided channels of greater length than diameter (e.g. tubes) and at low flow rates (see Figure 1).

+The laminar flow rate is predicted by the Hagen-Poiseuille equation:

+$$\dot{Q} = \frac{\Delta P \pi r^4}{8 \eta l}$$

+where \dot{Q} is flow, ΔP is the pressure difference, r is the radius of the tube, η is viscosity and l is the length of the tube.

 Therefore laminar flow is: